-2.3.4.1.2 Privileged Access Management Sub-Capability
+2.3.4.4 Privileged Access Management (PAM) Sub-Capability

 CDM PAM, a sub-capability under PRIV, focuses on the most critical human and system assets.
-In-scope users include Agency employees and contractors who have been issued valid PIV cards and have highly elevated privileges on Agency systems.
-The PAM sub-capability provides a PEP for privileged user access management, primarily for administrators who have "root" or administrator" access on Linux and Windows systems, respectively.
+In-scope users include agency employees and contractors who have been issued valid PIV cards and have highly elevated privileges on agency systems.
+The PAM sub-capability provides a PEP for privileged user access management, primarily for administrators who have root or administrator access on Linux and Windows systems, respectively.
 The PEP will authenticate privileged users and make access decisions.
-Typically these decisions are made via the user's PIV card, however in some cases where a PIV card cannot be implemented, Agencies may use a vault that uses a PIV card for authentication to enable a session between the vault tool and a target device that has no native ability to accept PIV cards.
+Typically, these decisions are made via the user's PIV card.
+However, in some cases where a PIV card cannot be implemented, agencies may use a vault that uses a PIV card for authentication to enable a session between the vault tool and a target device that has no native ability to accept PIV cards.
+In-scope NPE can include organizations, hardware devices (firewalls, routers, web servers, and database servers), software applications, and information artifacts that can access agency systems.

-The PAM sub-capability will also protect agency systems and networks, by allowing only authorized user's access as a privileged user, and will also monitor their activities.
-Other safeguards include strong credentialing, such as AAL3, or other cryptographic security to ensure target devices are protected.
+The PAM sub-capability will also protect agency systems and networks, by allowing only authorized user's access as a privileged user and will also monitor their activities.
+Other safeguards include strong credentialing, such as AAL3 [Authenticator Assurance Level 3] or other cryptographic security, to ensure target devices are protected.